FDLE Home / Careers / Protective Operations Special Agent Employment

 Agent Recruitment Video

-FDLE Protective Operations Special Agents assigned to the POS are sworn law enforcement officers who are trained to protect the Governor and First Family.
-Candidates in this position will have the opportunity to travel within, Florida, nationally and internationally.
-Protective Operations Special Agents on this detail will work shifts, including holidays, nights and weekends.
-Work schedules are adjusted on a regular basis and the applicant must be willing to accept this flexible schedule as well as extensive requirements.
-Applicants must reside within 50 miles of the regional operations centers in Tallahassee, Orlando, Miami, Tampa or Jacksonville.
+FDLE Protective Operations Special Agents assigned to the Protective Services Division are sworn law enforcement officers trained to protect the Governor and the First Family.
+Candidates selected for this position will have opportunities to travel throughout Florida, as well as nationally and internationally.
+Special Agents assigned to this detail work rotating shifts, including nights, weekends, and holidays.
+Work schedules are adjusted frequently, and applicants must be willing to accept a flexible schedule and the extensive requirements of the position.
+Applicants must reside within 50 miles of one of the FDLE regional operations centers located in Tallahassee, Orlando, Miami, Tampa, or Jacksonville.

-Eligibility: To be eligible for a Protective Operations Special Agent position, an applicant must be a U.S. citizen; at least 19 years of age; of good moral character; must possess active law enforcement certification in the state of Florida by hire date; and have four years of experience in customer service, administrative work, analysis, military or criminal justice.
+Eligibility: To be eligible for a Protective Operations Special Agent position, an applicant must be a U.S. citizen; at least 19 years of age; of good moral character; possess active law enforcement certification in the State of Florida by the hire date; and have two years of experience in customer service, administrative work, analysis, military service, or criminal justice.

-Benefits: In addition to promotional and training opportunities provided by FDLE, the State of Florida offers employees a comprehensive benefits program which includes:
+Benefits: In addition to promotional and training opportunities provided by FDLE, the State of Florida offers a comprehensive benefits package, including:

 • Deferred Retirement Option Plan (DROP)